melvinmt/startupreader.com/README.md

 Copyright (c) 2012 Melvin Tercan

 This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/ or see `LICENSE`.
-In short, commercial use of this work is not allowed without my permission.